zinping/MERN-Stack-Data/README.md

 ### :books: Backend

 * MongoDB Atlas used as the backend database - requires mongodb to be running
-* Mongoose models used to interact with the database
+* [Mongoose query models](https://mongoosejs.com/docs/queries.html) used to interact with the database
 * Postman used to test the backend
 * Note: I used 'my ip address' as the whitelist network access in MongoDB.Atlas but this required daily updating when my ip address changed - otherwise with a non-matching ip address the backend simply did not work.
 Better to use the localhost address to avoid this problem but may be less secure.
 * Node.js routes used with controller functions